-- (125) The aggregate amount of the Institution's covered deposits as at 25 February 2022 was EUR[...], approximately [...] % of which are located in the Institution's German branch. - (126) Austria transposed Directive 2014/49/EU into national law through the adoption of the ESAEG.
+- (125) The aggregate amount of the Institution's covered deposits as at 25 February 2022 was EUR [...], approximately [...]% of which are located in the Institution's German branch. - (126) Austria transposed Directive 2014/49/EU into national law through the adoption of the ESAEG.
 Covered desposits, as defined in Directive 2014/49/EU, are accordingly protected up to an amount not exceeding EUR 100 000.
 The DGS is required to repay the covered deposits within 7 working days from the occurrence of a protection event.
-The ESAEG applies inter alia when insolvency proceedings are initiated in relation to the assets of a credit institution.20 - (127) There are currently three DGSs in Austria: - a) Einlagensicherung Austira GmbH ("ESA"), [...]; - b) Sparkassen-Haftungs GmbH ("sHaftung"), [...]; and - c) ÖRE, [...].
+The ESAEG applies inter alia when insolvency proceedings are initiated in relation to the assets of a credit institution.22 - (127) There are currently three DGSs in Austria: - a) Einlagensicherung Austira GmbH ("ESA"), with available means amounting to EUR 508.7 million as at 9 February 2022; - b) Sparkassen-Haftungs GmbH ("sHaftung"), with available means amounting to EUR 359.5 million as at 9 February 2022; and - c) ÖRE, with available means amounting to EUR 308.8 million as at 9 February 2022.